 Now, if you went to a human translator, they’d take your “throw a wrench in your plans” and give you “suponer un obstaculo,” which gives a Spanish audience the correct meaning of “hinder”.
 They can help in other ways, too.
 There are many cultural differences between Latin Americans and English-Speaking Americans.
 From sports to family life, there are slight changes you can make to create a commercial that better speaks to your Spanish speaking audience.

 At UNO Translations and Communications, we can help you ensure your script is both linguistically correct and appealing to a Spanish audience.
 And our services don’t end there!
-We can also provide you with male or female voiceover talent to communicate your message clearly and effectively.
-If you’re ready to get started, you can request a free quote now.
-You can also reach us by phone at 571-333-5515.
+We can also provide you with professional voiceover talent to communicate your message clearly and effectively.
+If you’re ready to get started, you can request a free quote now – or give us a call at 571-333-5515.

 You’ve worked hard on your advertising – don’t let it get lost in translation.
 We’re here to help you make the most of your marketing, in any language.